ietf-wg-idr/RFC4271bis/rfc4271bis.md

 The IP address in the NEXT_HOP MUST meet the following criteria to be considered semantically correct:

+{: style="format %c)"}

-a) It MUST NOT be the IP address of the receiving speaker.
+* It MUST NOT be the IP address of the receiving speaker.

-b) In the case of an EBGP, where the sender and receiver are one IP hop away from each other, either the IP address in the NEXT_HOP MUST be the sender's IP address that is used to establish the BGP connection, or the interface associated with
+* In the case of an EBGP, where the sender and receiver are one IP hop away from each other, either the IP address in the NEXT_HOP MUST be the sender's IP address that is used to establish the BGP connection, or the interface associated with